victor-david/restless-ofxsharper/README.md

     OfxRequestBuilder builder = OfxFactory.CreateBuilder();
     builder.BuildOfxRequest(() =>
     {
-        builder.BuildSignOnMessageSet(bank);
+        builder.Signon.BuildMessageSet(bank);

-        builder.BuildBankMessageSet(() =>
+        builder.Bank.BuildMessageSet(() =>
         {
-            // in your app, you have to determine an appropiate date to start with.
+            // in your app, you'd have to determine an appropiate date to start with.
             DateTime fromDate = new DateTime(2017, 1, 1);
-            builder.BuildBankStatementRequest(account, fromDate, null, true);
+            builder.Bank.BuildStatementRequest(account, fromDate, null, true);
             // add another statement request if you've got another account at the same bank });
     });